 The Floating Gallery has pulled up stakes and drifted off into the sunset!

-I hope you enjoyed December’s temporary exhibits, and will be back in January for more.
+I hope you enjoyed January’s temporary exhibits, and will be back in February for more.
 This month’s pieces have all been sold or retired to make room for next month’s all new art.
 Join the email list to get an early pass into all the future Floating Galleries.